Brenton Bersin: Professional career

 Bersin was signed by the Carolina Panthers after going undrafted in the 2012 NFL draft.
 Bersin was released by the Panthers during the first round of cuts in 2012.
 In 2013, Bersin signed with the Arizona Rattlers of the Arena Football League, playing in three games before re-signing with the Panthers in the spring.
 Once again, Bersin was released during training camp, this time during the final round of cuts.
 He spent all of the 2013 season on the Panthers practice squad before finally making the 53-man roster in 2014 after the team had lost all active receivers from the previous year.
-His first NFL catch came against the Lions on September 14, 2014, when he caught a third down pass from Cam Newton for eight yards and a first down.
-His first touchdown came on October 20, 2014, against the Green Bay Packers on a one-yard pass from Derek Anderson.
+His first NFL catch came against the Detroit Lions on September 14, 2014 when he caught a third down pass from Cam Newton for eight yards and a first down.
+His first touchdown came on October 20, against the Green Bay Packers on a one-yard pass from Derek Anderson.

 Bersin was released by the Panthers during final roster cuts on September 5, 2015, and was then signed to the teams' practice squad.
-He was once again signed to the active roster as a free agent from the practice squad on September 25, 2015.
+He was once again signed to the active roster as a free agent from the practice squad on September 25.
 Bersin had a career-high 54 yards receiving in a week four matchup against the Tampa Bay Buccaneers, as well as a career long 30-yard reception.

 On February 7, 2016, Bersin's Panthers played in Super Bowl 50.
 He was inactive for the game, which saw the Panthers fall to the Denver Broncos by a score of 24–10.

 Bersin was released by the Panthers on October 1, 2016, and re-signed two days later.
 Bersin caught two passes in the 2016 season.

 On March 7, 2017, Bersin signed a one-year contract extension with the Panthers.
-He was placed on injured reserve on September 2, 2017.
-He was released on September 11, 2017.
-He was re-signed by the Panthers on November 1, 2017.
+He was placed on injured reserve on September 2.
+Bersin was released by Carolina on September 11.
+He was re-signed by the Panthers on November 1.